Design Proposal Writing 101 – How to Win Great Design Clients Easily

 This is why you need to add a section with proof.
 We have this section in each of our proposal templates and it basically shows testimonials/proof from previous clients, along with examples of your work.
 Instead of including your entire portfolio, just show an example or two of your previous work which is most similar to what the client wants to be done.
 For example, some content that you wrote, a few designs you made, etc.

 If someone wants you to redesign your website, you may be thinking it’s a good chance to spice up your offer and try to upsell the client.
+Installing WordPress will help you find interesting solutions for you.
 For example, adding social media graphics to the lot for an increased price.
+However, if you decide to use WordPress, make sure also to get a good web hosting for more security.

 While upselling is one of the most efficient sales tactics, it does not work so well for design proposals.
 As a designer pitching a client, your main aim is to get the client to sign and pay.
+Creating an impressive logo design will serve to make a good first impression on your prospective client.
 By adding upsells and packages, you’re forcing the clients to make more choices instead of making it a simple yes/no decision whether to hire you or not.

 In analyzing the proposals sent through our system, we found that those with a single offer fared much better in terms of conversions and the money made after signing.
 So, keep your offer simple for the best results.